21 best computer science books for beginners

 - This book is not a boring textbook; it has real web projects that are very similar to sites you likely use!

-- Projects are kept simple enough so that people of any Python skill level should be able to follow along easily.
+- It’s on the best computer science books for beginners category because the projects are kept simple enough so that people of any Python skill level should be able to follow along easily.

 - Although projects are comprehensive, they are not too detailed.